-One of the most common problems with over the road driving, is not getting to shower every day.
-You don’t have a shower in the cab of your truck.
-You had to spend the night at a rest area, because there was no parking left at the truck stop.
-Or maybe you spent the night in the customers parking lot.
+One of the most common problems with over-the-road driving is not getting to shower daily.
+You don't have a shower in the cab of your truck.
+You had to spend the night at a rest area because there was no parking at the truck stop.
+Or maybe you spent the night in the customer's parking lot.

-Ladies your in luck if you packed a right things, but if not, here are a few items that can help in situations like this.
+Ladies, you are in luck if you packed the right things, but if not, here are a few items that can help in situations like this.

 Baby wipes are great for taking a quick bird bath.

-Keep a few gallons of water, under the bunk, water and a rag work in a pinch.
+Keep a few gallons of water under the bunk, and water and a rag work in a pinch.

 Paper towels come in handy for cleaning up spills.

-Keep an extra set up clothes for emergencies, especially underwear and socks.
-I believe a woman can never have to many panties.
+Keep an extra set of clothes for emergencies, especially underwear and socks.
+I believe a woman can never have too many panties.

 When you don't have time for breakfast, pack nonperishable items to eat on the go and during long periods of inclement weather.

 At least a case of drinking water.
 If it came down to it, you could drink from the gallon of water for baths.